asrarbhat/package_statistics/README.md

     packakage_statistics

 DESCRIPTION:
-    this module provides PackageStatistics class,that can be used to find top k packages with most number of files associated in a .deb repository. it uses Content file of a given repository to do so.
+    this module provides PackageStatistics class,that can be used to find top K packages with most number of files associated in a .deb repository. it uses Contents index file of the given repository to do so.

 CLASSES:
     PackageStatistics(content_file_url,top_k)
-        methods:
+        public methods:
             execute(): to print output

 """

-import requests  # to get data from web import tempfile  # to create a temporary file for storing downloaded data temporarily import gzip  # to unzip the file from sys import argv, exit  # to take command line arguments and exit if error occurs
+import requests  # to get file from web import tempfile  # to create a temporary file to store downloaded data temporarily import gzip  # to unzip the file from sys import argv, exit  # to take command line arguments and exit if error occurs

 class PackageStatistics:
     '''
-    this class can find top k packages with most number of files associated in a content file of a .deb repository.
+    the objects of this class can find top k packages in a .deb repository with most number of files associated, using the contents file of a .deb repository.

         public methods: